apollographql/apollo-client/react-docs/source/api.md

 <h3 id="graphql-config.name">`config.name`</h3>

 This property allows you to configure the name of the prop that gets passed down to your component.
 By default if the GraphQL document you pass into `graphql()` is a query then your prop will be named [`data`](#graphql-query-data).
-If the you pass a mutation then your prop will be named [`mutate`](#graphql-mutation-mutate).
+If you pass a mutation then your prop will be named [`mutate`](#graphql-mutation-mutate).
 While appropriate these default names collide when you are trying to use multiple queries or mutations with the same component.
 To avoid collisions you may use `config.name` to provide the prop from each query or mutation HOC a new name.

 **Example:**